Last updated: 6 October 2020

 Is there any financial support available for landlords?

-Eligible landlords can also apply for the Land Tax Assistance for Landlords program to receive payments equivalent to 25 per cent of their land tax bill for 2019-20 relating to eligible tenants.
+Eligible landlords can apply for the Land Tax Assistance for Landlords program to receive payments equivalent to 25 per cent of their land tax bill for 2019-20 relating to eligible tenants.